headNbyte/Etcetera-Dev-Test-task-Real-Estate/README.md

 ## Notes

 This project was created as part of the Etcetera Dev Test.
 It demonstrates WordPress plugin development, custom post types, REST API implementation, and testing methodologies.

+P.S.
+The ACF free version does not allow to use repeater field in admin panel, but when using the API the page properly displays the data.